 AIDS is the more advanced stage of HIV infection.
 When the immune system CD4 cells drop to a very low level, a person's ability to fight infection is lost.
 In addition, there are several conditions that occur in people with HIV infection with this degree of immune system failure -- these are called AIDS-defining illnesses.

-According to the CDC, 1,051,875 people in the U.S. have been diagnosed with AIDS since the disease was first diagnosed in 1981.
-They also estimate that 583,298 have died from the disease in the U.S.
+According to the CDC, about 1.1 million people in the U.S. have been diagnosed with AIDS since the disease was first diagnosed in 1981.
+The CDC estimates that that 636,000 people have died from the disease in the U.S.

 How Do People Get HIV?